Distributed Nash Equilibrium Seeking over Time-Varying Directed Communication Networks: Preliminary results

-Here, we focus on the matrix sequence $\{W_k\}$ and provide some basic relations due to the row-stochasticity of the matrices.
-In the forthcoming lemma, we state some convergence properties of the transition matrices $W_kW_{k-1}\cdots W_t$, which are valid under the assumptions of strong connectivity of the graphs $\bbG_k$ and the graph compatibility of the matrices $W_k$.
-These properties are known for such a sequence of matrices (see Lemma 2 in~\cite{Nedic2015}).
+We provide some basic relations due to the row-stochasticity of the matrices.
+In the forthcoming lemma, we state some convergence properties of the transition matrices $W_kW_{k-1}\ldots W_t$, which are valid under the assumptions of strong connectivity of the graphs $\bbG_k$ and the graph compatibility of the matrices $W_k$.
+These properties are known for such a sequence of matrices (see~\cite[Lemma 2]{Nedic2015}).